Lightning-Universe/lightning-bolts/docs/source/classic_ml.rst

 Linear Regression
 -----------------
-Linear regression fits a linear model between a real-valued target variable (:math:`y`) and one or more features (:math:`X`).
-We estimate the regression coefficients $\beta$ that minimizes the mean squared error between the predicted and true target values.
+Linear regression fits a linear model between a real-valued target variable :math:`y` and one or more features :math:`X`.
+We estimate the regression coefficients :math:`\beta` that minimizes the mean squared error between the predicted and true target values.

 We formulate the linear regression model as a single-layer neural network.
 By default we include only one neuron in